gujianliang/test2/API Reference .md

 - gas : NSString  - Miner Fee Parameters for Packing

-- chainTag : NSString - Genesis block ID last byte hexadecimal.[WalletUtils getBlockReference]
+- chainTag : NSString - Genesis block ID last byte hexadecimal.[WalletUtils getChainTag]

-- blockReference : NSString - Refer to the last 8 bytes of blockId in hexadecimal.[WalletUtils getBlockReference]
+- blockRef : NSString - Refer to the last 8 bytes of blockId in hexadecimal.[WalletUtils getBlockRef]

 - nonce : NSString  - The random number of trading entities.
 Changing Nonce can make the transaction have different IDs, which can be used to accelerate the trader.